 The more readers can relate to your story the better.
 Look at real issues that your readers are likely to be facing and offer solutions.
 It is not just about analysing situations, but looking at the “so what can you do about it”.
-Provide insightful and practical advice people can use in their day to day life and the chances are that journalists will be keen to push this to get published.
+Provide insightful and practical advice people can use in their day to day life.
+Chances are that journalists will be keen to push this to get published.

 Everyone can talk, but it is really credible data that people believe.
-If you can link your story to recent research – either done by you or a third party, the article will also have a news factor which will make it twice as popular.
+If you can link your story to recent research, the article will also have a news factor which will make it twice as popular.
 Research, however is time sensitive so be sure to use up to date data.
 Saying “recent research” when in fact the research was done years ago is not credible and will have the opposite effect.

 When working in a certain industry, we naturally become fixated on that industry and we want to be seen in verticals other people in our industry would read.
 However, consider looking at broader business publications that reach a more varied readership and link your story to wider business issues.
 This will expand your reach and will demonstrate that you are able to see the bigger picture.

 6. Speak a common language